How to reduce workers compensation claims? Updated February 2021

 Can you negotiate a Workers’ Compensation Settlement?

-Type of disability, duration of disability, expenses on medical treatment (done, ongoing, and in the future) are some of the points over which negotiation can be carried out.
+Type of disability, duration of disability, and expenses on medical treatment (done, ongoing, and in the future) are some of the points over which negotiation can be carried out.

-You must have realized by now that the Workers’ Compensation is basically money that needs to be paid every time a worker is injured at his workplace.
-And it is the employer who pays it, so naturally, he would want to pay as little as possible and no more than what is absolutely necessary.
+You must have realized by now that Workers’ Compensation is money that needs to be paid every time a worker is injured at his workplace.
+And it is the employer who pays it, so naturally, he would want to pay as little as possible and no more than what is necessary.

-And this is the reason why any sensible employer would prefer to avoid, instead of controlling, a situation where a worker needs to be compensated with Workers Compensation.
+This is the reason why any sensible employer would prefer to avoid, instead of controlling, a situation where a worker needs to be compensated with Workers Compensation.
 Controlling here refers to reducing one’s expenses.

 The best way to avoid giving away Workers’ Compensation is to prevent a Workers’ Compensation Claim from being filed.
 And that brings us to the agenda for this article.